Original Offices: Emily DeVito

 Name: Emily DeVito ’04

 Title: Adjunct Lecturer, Department of Modern Languages and Cultures

 Education, Then & Now: DeVito is a member of BAWAFAS: Brockport Alumni Who Are Faculty And Staff.
-She graduated from The College at Brockport in 2004 with a degree in Spanish and a concentration in literature.
+She graduated from SUNY Brockport in 2004 with a degree in Spanish and a concentration in literature.
 Her mentor at the time, Andrea Parada, who is now her department chair, encouraged her to pursue a graduate degree in Spanish — which she did, at the University of Georgia.
 Currently, she is working towards her PhD at the University at Buffalo.

 Here at Brockport, DeVito teaches Spanish 111.
 Although she’s been working at the College on and off since 2008, she says she’s now here to stay.

 Her office is located in what could be equated to a cul-de-sac — perfectly nestled in a little alcove off of the main hallway, neighboring a conference room, a kitchenette, and a quaint sitting area.

 Her office is designed to house two faculty members, but for now, she shares it with only her Buffy the Vampire Slayer figurines.

 She began binge-watching Buffy the Vampire Slayer in 2010 on Netflix and instantly became hooked.
 Following her obsession, she happened upon a Facebook Marketplace listing for a complete set of Buffy the Vampire Slayer figurines, and the rest was history.